clorton/kaplan-meier-to-distribution/README.md

 Given a [Kaplan-Meier](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) survival curve, draw for time of death given survival to date.

+See `date_of_death.py` for the code.

+See `explore.ipynb` for a notebook exploring the code a little.

 ## Sources

 - [Life Table - Wikipedia](https://en.wikipedia.org/wiki/Life_table)